Experience the joys of winter in a ready-to-camp unit in the heart of Gatineau Park. Reserve your stay today.

-Covering 36,131 hectares (361 square kilometres), the Park lies in an area where the Canadian Shield meets the St. Lawrence Lowlands and where the Ottawa River meets the Gatineau River.
-With its unique and diversified ecosystems and heritage features, Gatineau Park is a prime destination that attracts some 2.7 million visits each year.
+Covering 36,131 hectares (361 square kilometres), the conservation park lies in an area where the Canadian Shield meets the St. Lawrence Lowlands and where the Gatineau River meets the Ottawa River.

 The Mackenzie King Estate in Gatineau Park is a precious Canadian legacy.
 This 231-hectare country estate belonged to Canada’s 10th and longest-serving prime minister, William Lyon Mackenzie King.
 After spending almost 50 years...Visit Mackenzie King Estate